donaldboulton/minimal-mistakes/_pages/terms.md

 ### Attribution

-If you're inclined to give credit --- a link back to the source article attributed to either [Donald Boulton](https://github.com/donaldboulton) or [donboulton.com](https://donaldboulton.github.io/DWB/) is good enough for me.
-If you don't want to attribute my content, hey that's cool too.
-Just don't go stealing stuff and republishing it as your own.
+If you're inclined to give credit --- a link back to the source article attributed to either [Made Mistakes](https://mmistakes.github.io/minimal-mistakes/terms/) or [Michael Rose](https://mademistakes.com/about/) or this website designer [Donald Boulton](https://github.com/donaldboulton) or [donboulton.com](https://donaldboulton.github.io/DWB/) is good enough for me.
+If you don't want to attribute our content, hey that's cool too.
+Just don't go using our stuff and republishing it as your own.